Shivi15/Covid-19-Spread-in-US/README.md

 # Covid-19-Spread-in-US

 Shift of Covid-19 hotspots during the course of the pandemic.
-Since covid-19 has impacted almost every part of the US, I'd been interested in time-based animations like racing bar charts.
+Since covid-19 has impacted almost every part of the US, I had been interested in time-based animations like racing bar charts.

 In this project, I've used two datasets: